 Last week I’ve started a mastermind group for people who are working on side-projects and look to make an ROI (Return of Investment) on it.
 This mastermind was started during the pandemic COVID-19 period, so it’s currently online.
 Probably it will be a combination of online and offline in the future.

 The online mastermind groups are becoming very popular, I’ve seen groups popping by with the maximum amount of WhatsApp users in one group.
 These are often groups started with a lot of beginners, but growing to something more sustainable over time.
 Also, these groups are often free, the downside is that there are many people which means it isn’t focused on a niche.

 Communicating directly to fellow like-minded people in person will bring extra value since you can socially interact which each other to have a real conversation.
 You can easily start doing workshops to find proper solutions to a hard question.

 The downside of offline-only mastermind groups is that everybody needs to be able to make it to the meeting.
-To make this successful you’ll need to have a good facilitator for the meetings, somebody that can lead and direct where it’s going otherwise it might be more of networking event.
+To make this successful you’ll need to have a good facilitator for the meetings, somebody that can lead and direct where it’s going, otherwise it might be more of a networking event.

 The combination of an online and offline mastermind group is also a way to go.
 This is for the people that don’t have enough time to do real-life meetings every two weeks or every month, but only once a quarter.
 They have time to do online meetings, though, since this doesn’t require much traveling.

 Offline, so in real life, would have my preference but only if there’s a good facilitator.
 But choose whatever fits your needs!
 Remember, it’s better to start with something than not do something at all.

 As one person to another, I would highly recommend you to join a mastermind group and experience how it is.
 If you’re really introverted and don’t want to talk, this might not be something for you.
 During mastermind sessions, everybody’s honest feedback is respected.